-The 920i can be calibrated using the front panel, serial commands, or iRev.
+The 920i can be calibrated using the front panel or serial commands.
 Each method consists of the following steps:

 - Zero calibration

 - Entering the test weight value

 - Span calibration

 - Optional five-point linearization

-- Optional rezero calibration for test weights using hooks or chains
+- Optional rezero calibration for test weights using hooks or chains.

 The following sections describe the calibration procedure for each of the calibration methods.
-See the iQUBE Installation Manual, PN 77224, for information about configuring iQUBE-attached scales.